-Table 3.1 Function Description Turbo Debugger's debugging functions Tracing Executes your program one line at a time (single stepping).
-Stepping Executes your program one line at a time, but steps over any routines or function calls.
+Function Description Tracing Executes your program one line at a time (single-stepping).
+Stepping Executes your program one line at a time, but steps over any routine calls.
 If you're sure that a routine is error-free, stepping over it speeds up debugging.
 Viewing Opens special Turbo Debugger windows to see the state of your program from various perspectives: variables and their values, breakpoints, the contents of the stack, a data file, a source file, CPU code, memory, registers, numeric coprocessor information, object or class hierarchies, execution history, or program output.
 Inspecting Delves deeper into the workings of your program by examining the contents of complex data structures (such as arrays).
 Watching Isolates program variables and keeps track of their changing values as the program runs.
 Changing Replaces the current value of a variable, either globally or locally, with a value you specify.
 Back tracing Traces backward through code that has already been executed.